MHRA/products/medicines/docs/data/README.md

 Documents, their metadata and their contents are searchable and can be accessed and opened through the site.

-The current architecture of the site can be seen [here](../architecture#progress) and the configuration files to create these resources for each environment can be found [here](../../../infrastructure/).
+Consider checking out the [architecture of the site](../architecture#progress) and the [configuration files](../../../infrastructure/) to create these resources for each environment.

 ## Storage